pboesu/replication_candy_1991/README.md

 The resulting figures are written to the `figures/` subdirectory, the resulting tables are written to the `outputs/` subdirectory.
 The manuscript can be recompiled from these.

 Data formatting and model fitting are not computationally intensive.
 On an ordinary laptop, running the analysis scripts takes less than 1 minute, and uses less than 200MB of memory on a single core.
-Installing the packages before first time use may take an additional few minutes depending on the end-user's internet connection and whether or not packages are installed from source.

 #### Notes on warnings and errors